 If you’re hosting a simple picnic, just make a quick list of the menu, guests, ingredients and gear, and go.
 If you’re putting on something more elaborate, take your time planning out each of these.
 Then make a to-do hit list for the week before, day before and day of.
 If big events make you feel frazzled, make it a potluck picnic, including outsourcing things like cutlery and plates, or whatever you don’t have in your stash of equipment and supplies.

 For bigger picnics, be sure to make a reservation if needed for the venue and have a rainy day alternate location lined up.
 For any picnic, consider things like bugs (do you need bug spray or a wasp catcher?), keeping food cool, wind (do you need clip-on weights to keep the tablecloth from blowing off?), transporting the food and equipment to and from, seating and clean-up/trash.

 What you don’t want is to arrive with all the great goodies minus the blanket or corkscrew.
-Consult this picnic essentials list (below) and scan our tips on planning a simple picnic and easy recipes, to make sure you’ve got it all in the basket.
+Consult this picnic essentials list (below) to make sure you’ve got it all in the basket.
 Here’s a checklist that covers the basics:

 • Picnic blanket

 • Picnic basket or backpack with the food